 Many foreign countries (Germany and France, for example) require that all joint owners consent to the grant of a license.
 Generally, joint ownership is not recommended because of the complications it adds to licensing worldwide rights.
 In addition, it is unclear what effect the filing of bankruptcy by one joint owner would have on co-owners.

-ASSIGNMENTSA transfer of copyright ownership is known as an assignment.
+A transfer of copyright ownership is known as an assignment.
 When a copyright is assigned, the assignee (individual or company to whom it is assigned) becomes the owner of the exclusive rights of copyright in the protected work.
-(These rights are discussed in "The Exclusive Rights" in the Copyright Materials)

 The ownership of copyright may be transferred in whole or in part.
 Examples of partial transfers are an assignment of the copyright for a term of 10 years (time limitation) and an assignment limited to California (geographic limitation).
 In addition, the individual exclusive rights (reproduction, modification, and so forth) can be transferred.